I have a turtle and can no longer care for it...

 This is a very common problem.
 There are millions of pet turtles out there without homes.
-Here at the Turtle Rescue League we get calls all the time with people who want us to come and get their turtle or simply drop it off.
-I am sorry to say we cannot do that.
+Here at the Turtle Rescue League we get calls all the time from people who want us to come and get their turtle or simply drop it off.
+Unfortunately, we cannot do that.
 We would be quickly overwhelmed with turtles, unable to help our native species, or special needs turtles, or even to care for the flood of incoming pets.

 The TRL loves turtles, but no agency could just simply take in all turtles that people declare they no longer want.
 TURTLES ARE THE MOST ABANDONED PET IN THE US.
 The problem is so bad in other countries, some have banned the importation of non-native turtles.
 Do not lose hope, there are always options and we can work with you.
 If you love your turtle, you will put in the effort to help it.
 There are several options for you, read on.

 Turtles can be among the easiest pets to care for.
 If you are struggling with properly maintaining your turtle, you may be falling victim to one of the the turtle care errors.
 Click here to see the most common care errors and easy ways of fixing them!

 Can't care because - I can't afford them

 Glass tanks and hobby aquarium equipment is expensive!
 Do what the rescues do, and learn to house turtles for less!

 Can't care because - I'm always cleaning

 All your hard work is a result of bad online information.
 Find out the most common care errors and their easy solutions!